 David Rogers Lic.Ac

-Has practised acupuncture in Bedford for over 25 years.
+Has practised acupuncture for over 25 years.
 As well as being trained in Traditional Chinese Medicine, he has made a particular study of sports injury treatment using acupuncture, massage and rehabilitative exercise.

 You can book a treatment or consultation by telephone or the contact page on the menu above.